DallasMorningNews/ardbeg/README.md

 `ardbeg publish` will upload your rendered site to S3 under a key directory based on your outer project folder name prepended with the current year, though you may set a custom directory name through console prompts.

 You may also use an S3 bucket to store templates you frequently use to render content pages.
-Set `AWS_TEMPLATE_BUCKET` environment variable or in `settings.py`.
-Optionally, set `templateVersion` in `settings.py` to download only templates in a certain directory of your S3 bucket.
+Set `AWS_TEMPLATE_BUCKET` environment variable or in `settings`.
+Optionally, set `templateVersion` in `settings` to download only templates in a certain directory of your S3 bucket.

 Templates are downloaded to the templates directory under a sub-directory `s3-templates/` whenever you run `ardbeg init` or `ardbeg publish` before rendering your site.